ValenciaW9/python-p3-translating-from-orms-to-sqlalchemy-lab/python-p3-translating-from-orms-to-sqlalchemy-lab-main/README.md

 ## Instructions

 This is a **test-driven lab**.
-Run `pipenv install` to create your virtual environment and `pipenv shell` to enter the virtual environment, then `cd` into the `lib/` directory.
-Run
-`pytest -x` to run your tests.
+Run `pipenv install` to create your virtual environment and `pipenv shell` to enter the virtual environment.
+Then run `pytest -x` to run your tests.
 Use these instructions and `pytest`'s error messages to complete your work in the `lib/` folder.